braineatingmachines/braineatingmachines.github.io/faq.md

 ### I registered, but did not realize I have a conflict, what is the cancellation policy?

 For registration through Community Schools, please refer and follow the respective community school cancellation and refund policy.
+> Refunds for classes: Tuition fee less $15 will be refunded if a student cancels at least 5 days before a class begins.
+Otherwise, no refunds will be given.

 Please review the [terms of enrollment](/terms) for details.